November 9, 2024

 • Standard fit

 Backpacking boots don't need to be stiff, burly, and brown.
-The HOKA Sky Kaha is a lightweight backpacking boot with plush cushioning to take the load off our hiking feet.
-The Kaha wears more like a basketball high-top than a backpacking boot with less weight and more cushioning than the competition.
+The HOKA Kaha 2 is a lightweight backpacking boot with plush cushioning to take the load off our hiking feet.
+I have personally tested and reviewed this boot, which wears more like a basketball high-top than a backpacking boot with less weight and more cushion than the competition.
 However, it's still a serious hiking boot with full-grain leather uppers, premium Vibram outsoles, and an eVent membrane for air permeable waterproofing that may not wear as warm as other waterproof hiking boots.
-If you like max cushion, the HOKA Kaha is the most comfortable backpacking boot.
+If you like max cushion, the HOKA Kaha is the most comfortable backpacking boot I've worn.

 Best Fit